nsmsn/personal-site-v2/src/posts/2021-javascript-with-morten.md

 <figcaption>—Morten Rand-Hendriksen, on <cite><a href="https://www.linkedin.com/learning/javascript-essential-training/learning-javascript-backward">Learning JavaScript Backward</a>.</cite></figcaption>
 </figure>

 When friends and coworkers ask me about learning to design for the web, I always suggest learning HTML, CSS and JavaScript in that order.
 When you work on the web, you never stop learning these technologies because they are always evolving.
-For me, JavaScript was the most difficult to learn, and I would not consider my JS skills at the mastery level.
-Much like the years of Spanish language I took, I can read JavaScript better than I write or speak it.
+For me, JavaScript was the most difficult to learn, and because of the kinds of sites I tend to build, one I reach for the least.
+In terms of mastery, I think I am proficient at HTML and CSS.
+JavaScript?
+I’m <em>competent</em>.
+I can read it, I can write it, but sadly I haven’t been paying attention to the newest features.

 I’m excited to dig in and re-learn the fundamentals through this course, and hopefully be on my way to mastery.